Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > If you decide to develop something that might be of interest for other community members, I highly encourage you to
 > share it.
 You can either ask me to incorporate it in the solution (some requirements might need to be met), or you
 > just provide it in the format and way you prefer.
 ---
+## DGSA
+DGSA is an association of server administrators of the largest or most popular DCS servers worldwide.
+We founded it so that we can coordinate quickly and efficiently and, for example, react to cheaters or players who generally ensure hat DCS is not enjoyable for everyone.<br>
+One result is two ban lists, one for DCS and one for Discord, in which we include players who fit into the above-mentioned scheme.
+DCSServerBot supports these ban lists and can therefore ensure that your servers cannot be visited by these players in the first place.
+For configuration, please look [here](./plugins/cloud/README.md).

+If you want to be part of DGSA, feel free to contact me (see below).

+---
 ## Contact / Support